SEND at William Byrd Primary Academy

 - Parents notify us as part of the School Induction and Admissions process

 - Information is passed on from previous school

 - School pastoral and safeguarding team and processes

 What should I do if I think my child may have special educational needs?

 Make an appointment to meet with the class teacher.
 The class teacher will liaise with the school’s Special Needs Coordinator and if necessary arrange for a meeting to discuss further.

 How will William Byrd Primary Academy support my child?

-- The first priority is to ensure that all children are receiving First Quality Teaching within the class that is differentiated to meet the needs of all pupils
+- The first priority is to ensure that all children are receiving Quality First Teaching within the class that is differentiated to meet the needs of all pupils.

 - Parents will be informed of any concerns and additional in class support/intervention that is being put in place and will be consulted about the inclusion of their child on the school’s SEND Register.

 - Progress data is collected and analysed at least termly.
 Children with SEND are highlighted in data analysis to monitor progress.